Pesky Ear Infection Symptoms You Should Never Ignore, Plus Doctor-Approved Remedies to Help Ease the Pain

 Ear infections can be painful, so it’s important to act fast.
-Learn about ear infection symptoms, ear infection types, and what to do if you think you have one.
+Learn about ear infection symptoms, ear infection types, and what remedies to use if you think you might have one.

 An inner ear infection can swell the vestibular nerve that’s linked to balance (an issue called vestibular neuritis), or cause inflammation in both the vestibular nerve and the cochlear nerve (that sends sound signals to the brain); this latter problem, referred to as labyrinthitis, can throw off hearing as well as balance.